programmatordev/kirby-starter/README.md

 ## Development

-This project uses [Vite](https://vitejs.dev/) and [TailwindCSS](https://tailwindcss.com/) for frontend development.
+This project uses [Vite](https://vitejs.dev/) for frontend development.

-Make sure to run the following command when in development mode:
+Run the following command when in development mode:

 ```bash
 ddev npm run dev